Easing Depression

 - MAOIs – When symptoms don't respond to Benzodiazepines, Tricyclics, or SSRIs, monoamine oxidase inhibitors (a type of antidepressant that prevents the breakdown of serotonin and noradrenaline) are administered.

 It's important to understand that doctors don't know how these work, and there is no scientific proof that antidepressant drugs work at all.
-It's hoped that these drugs will bring some order and balance to the natural feel-good chemicals in the brain, such as Serotonin, GABA, and Dopamine, and keep them circulating longer to help balance your mood.
+It's hoped that these drugs will bring some order and balance to the brain's natural feel-good chemicals, such as Serotonin, GABA, and Dopamine, and keep them circulating longer to help balance your mood.
 This approach doesn't work for everyone.
 Symptoms get worse in some people from taking these medications, such as increased anxiety, insomnia, suicidal thoughts, and suicidal actions of suicide.
 There can be terrible side effects.
 If you are prescribed medication and feel worse, tell your doctor.

-Over-the-counter medications, alcohol, nicotine, and recreational drugs, those things you may feel offer you a temporary "high", may also be contributing to your depression.
+Over-the-counter medications, alcohol, nicotine, and recreational drugs, those things you may feel offer you a temporary "high", may also be contributing to your Depression.

 A Better Approach to Depression

-A better approach to treating mild to moderate depression is to go about it more naturally by reducing or erasing physical symptoms, correcting negative thought patterns, and facing avoidance behaviors.
+A better approach to treating mild to moderate Depression is to go about it more naturally by reducing or erasing physical symptoms, correcting negative thought patterns, and facing avoidance behaviors.

-Vitamins & Supplements for Depression
+Supplements for Depression

 - Tryptophan or 5HTP